iPrinka/iPrinka/README.md

 <br />

 Hi, I'm [Priyanka Palshetkar](https://priyankapalshetkar.wixsite.com/portfolio), an Entrepreneur, Product Manager, Data Analyst and a Devigner (Developer-Designer)!
 I love building products that solve important problems.
-That's what drove me into co-founding two start-ups - Inphinity Products and Almameal.
+That's what drove me into co-founding two start-ups: Inphinity Products and Almameal.

 At Inphinity Products, we addressed the problem of 'lack of motivation' in a student's life by designing notebooks with inspirational cover designs.